dds05/Angular-Datepicker/README.md

 2. There is only one dependancy : https://github.com/FortAwesome/angular-fontawesome .
 Visit this link and install the relevant version as per your angular verison.
 You can also take reference from package.json. <br/> *Note: This is only used for left and right arrow icons in the calendar*.

-3. Simple import the component by:
+3. Simply import the component by:
 ```
 <app-date-picker
 [disabled]="false" // to disable the datepicker